rahulCSENITTE/US_Currency_Exchange/index.md

 ## Money Deposite to Account

-In this function we assume that the end user need to have and account in US Exchange and if he/she needs Indian Rupees to be converted to USA Dollars it will be deducted from this Account.
+In this we assume that the end user need to have and account in US Exchange and if he/she needs Indian Rupees to be converted to USA Dollars it will be deducted from this Account.
 To Add Money we have to function
 1. deposite_inr
 2. deposite_dollars